appwrite/appwrite/docs/tutorials/add-oauth2-provider.md

 ### 2.1 List your new provider

-The first step in adding a new OAuth2 provider is to add it to the list in providers config file array, located at:
+The first step in adding a new OAuth2 provider is to add it to the list of providers located at:

 ```
 app/config/providers.php